 If you stay at Kirurumu for three or more nights you can easily visit both areas.
 Village walks and traditional lunches can be arranged at Mto Wa Mbu, a village beside Lake Manyara National Park.
 The lodge can also organise short botanical walks in the local area with Maasai guides.
-For guests who want a more relaxing option, 30- and 60- minute massages are offered for about US$30 and US$40 respectively.
+For guests who want a more relaxing option, 30 and 60 minute massages are offered for around US$30 and US$40 respectively.

-Kirurumu Manyara Lodge is comfortable, friendly and unpretentious: simplicity done well.
-When we were last there in May 2011, the lodge seemed to function well and the staff were available to answer any questions.
-It may not be inspiring but it's a relatively economical place to stay, and a good base to visit either Lake Manyara or Ngorongoro.
+Kirurumu Manyara Lodge is comfortable, friendly and unpretentious.
+When we were last there in February 2018, the lodge seemed to function well and the staff were available to answer any questions.
+It may not be the most inspiring lodge, but it's a relatively economical place to stay, and a good base to visit either Lake Manyara or Ngorongoro.
 The best thing about Kirurumu are undoubtedly the mesmerising views from the bar – which are simply amazing; it is worth staying here for these alone.

 Food & drink

-Food quality: The food at Kirurumu Manyara Lodge is mostly fairly standard international- style cuisine.
-The ingredients are fresh, the menu varied and the timings can be flexible around your daily activities.
+- The food at Kirurumu Manyara Lodge is mostly standard international- style cuisine – it's perfectly adequate.
+The menu is varied and the timings can be flexible around your daily activities.

 In the morning, a buffet breakfast is usually served between 7.00 and 9.00am, with a variety of cereals and fresh fruit.
 A cooked breakfast including bacon, sausages, tomatoes and your choice of cooked eggs can be ordered.